European shares near 11-week high, UK stocks surge

 May 26 (Reuters) - European shares hovered near a 11-week high on Tuesday, with UK markets surging after a long weekend, as businesses worldwide gradually reopened following a months-long lockdown.

-French carmakers Renault SA RENA.PA and Peugeot SA PEUP.PA jumped nearly 4% as President Emmanuel Macron said support for the hard-hit car sector will be "massively amplified".
+French carmakers Renault SA RENA.PA and Peugeot SA PEUP.PA jumped 6% and 3% respectively as President Emmanuel Macron said support for the hard-hit car sector will be "massively amplified".

+Sources told Reuters that Renault and Nissan Motor Co Ltd 7201.T have shelved plans to push towards the full merger and will instead fix their troubled alliance.

+German payments firm Wirecard AG WDIG.DE fell 1.6% after it postponed the publication of final 2019 results for a third time, citing delays in finalising audit procedures.

 (Reporting by Sruthi Shankar in Bengaluru; Editing by Shounak Dasgupta)